pbierkortte/orbeat-time/README.md

 - Avoiding timezones to simplify global time representation
 - Using the Unix epoch for convenience and to avoid leap-second complications
 - The precision is ~21 seconds roughly in the scale of seconds
-- Used 365.24219 days per year, which is the mean tropical year, to minimize long-term drift
+- Used 365.25 days per year, which is the Julian calendar standard

 ## Format